megmatty/Project-7-Interactive-Video-Player/README.md

   not deal breaking for me, but feel like maybe something more elegant is possible.
 * Firefox is proving to require a lot of extra time to ensure compatibilty.
 But I am starting to resolve issues much faster than before as my troubleshooting improves.
+* Another polish issue: Tried to add padding to the seek bar to make it easier to click, but Firefox seems to apply the padding in a way  that made the bar height taller than it should, and I could not find a way to resolve it.
+So the seek bar click area is somewhat narrow  IMO.
 * This is my second JS project and I committed to writing without jQuery or any other libraries.
 I'm glad I did.
 I understand things much more than when I wrote Project 4, and learned an incredible amount from this single project.
 My confidence with JS is higher now and I am able to conceptualize how to structure code more easily.